soundscape-community/soundscape/docs/Manual.md

       - ```Tips```
         - Lists some tips in an essay format.
       - ```Using Soundscape Offline```
-        - Explains soundscape's offline mode
+        - Explains Soundscape's offline mode
     - ```Tutorials```
       - ```Getting Started With Beacons*```
         - Provides a tutorial on how to make an audio beacon step-by-step.